Home

 Publisher: Praeger of The Greenwood Publishing Group

 Osama’s psychobiography resonates with the psychological wounds and narcissistic injuries that reverberate among many Arab and Muslim youths in their search for meaning, identity, and heroes.
-Osama’s Malignant Pied Piper appeal stems from this peculiar but profoundly important synchrony of shared trauma and pain between Osama and Arab/Muslim youth.
+Osama and AL QAEDA's Malignant Pied Piper appeal stems from this peculiar but profoundly important synchrony of shared trauma and pain between Osama/AlQaeda and Arab/Muslim youths.

 A psychological Study of Destructive Cult Leaders from Rev. Jim Jones to Osama bin Laden